mrinalini08/dealers_data_assesment/README.md

 Plot a line plot to show number of cars at each dealership through out time. the X axis will be year-month and the Y axis will be the number of cars at each dealership given year and month.

+> We would prefer if you do the data aggregation in SQL

 ### Expected output

 a `.png` file of the plot in the `output` folder.
 Please have clear title/legend/axis descriptions.